beckyydo/retail-machine-learning/README.md

 A. Grocery List Recommendation:

-- Load csv file, build a clustering/classification model (Rebecca)
+- Load csv file, build a clustering/classification model
-- Webscrape/API google images, use chrome driver searching the word/food item and just taking the copy link address of the first search results, adding the csv file (Rebecca)
+- Webscrape/API google images, use chrome driver searching the word/food item and just taking the copy link address of the first search results, adding the csv file
-- HTML, search a member number and the product suggestion will load (Rebecca)
+- HTML, search a member number and the product suggestion will load

 B. Other Product Recommendations:

 - Additional Feature: “People Who Bought...
 Also bought...”
-- Getting a unique list of product bought, getting the next top count item that were bought with it, max 3 suggestions (Liz)
+- Getting a unique list of product bought, getting the next top count item that were bought with it, max 3 suggestions

 ![Grocery Login](Notebook/Images/Screenshot_2.PNG)
 ![Grocery Landing](Notebook/Images/Screenshot_3.PNG)